 According to Ming-Chi Kuo's February 2018 report, the new "high-end over-ear headphones" will make Apple's "acoustic accessory lineup more complete".
-Apple's decision to launch more headphones, despite owning Beats, will build on its 'Pod lineup that includes EarPods, AirPods, HomePod and the iPod.
+Apple's decision to launch more headphones, despite owning Beats, will build on its 'Pod lineup, which includes EarPods, AirPods, iPods and the HomePod.

 In its March 2018 report, Bloomberg noted that the addition to Apple's wearables and accessories segment - a category that includes AirPods, Beats headphones, the Apple Watch, Apple TV and iPad accessories - makes sense as during their February 2018 financial results call the company revealed that they saw a surge of 70 percent in wearable product sales in 2017.

-Incidentally, while the new Apple headphones could cannibalise sales of Apple-owned Beats headphones, Bloomberg doesn't think that Apple will stop producing Beats headphones.
-"Given the strength of the Beats headphone name, the company will likely keep that brand while developing a different new one for the new headphones," suggests Bloomberg.
+Incidentally, while the new Apple headphones could cannibalise Beats sales, Bloomberg doesn't think that Apple will stop producing that brand of headphones.
+"Given the strength of the Beats headphone name, the company will likely keep that brand while developing a different new one for the new headphones," the site suggests.